 Mosquitos are to be expected in this climate.
 So, we were armed with insect repellants and also made sure to cover the girls’ arms and legs during the rainforest tours.
 Eventually we all returned home without a single bite so don’t let the fear of mosquitos keep you from exploring this beautiful scenery.
 It definitely deserves a spot on your shortlist!

 This day at the Panama canal was only part of our vacation in Panama City.
-Make sure to check out our posts on Contadora Island, one of the Pearl Islands of Panama and how to enjoy Panama City to the fullest.
+Make sure to check out our posts on Contadora Island, one of the Pearl Islands of Panama.